HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 ### Overview of ADI Use Cases

 <p>
-In this ADI use case, advance directive content created and updated will be represented using FHIR resources.
+In ADI use cases, advance directive content created and updated will be represented using FHIR resources.
 The advance directives content is created and may be updated periodically by human actors.
 For advance directives information, there may be multiple human actors involved; however, there is only one author which is the patient.
 Other human actors may include the healthcare agent and alternate agents, witness, notary, provider, and data enterer.
 </p>
 <p>
 System actors are responsible for ensuring the advance directive information is correctly represented using FHIR resources.
 The technical actor is responsible for carrying out activities to conduct transition exchanges.